klaudiosinani/hyper-pokemon/readme.md

 Once you have installed `hyper-pokemon`, it's time to set your favorite theme!

-Go to your `~/.hyper.js` and add the `pokemon` and `pokemonSyntax` options below the `colors` object, and define your favorite theme of choice!
+Go to your `~/.hyper.js` and add the `pokemon` and `pokemonSyntax` options below the `colors` object, and define your theme of choice!

-Here is a quick example of choosing the `pikachu` theme!
+Here is a quick example, where we choose the `pikachu` theme!

 ```js
 config: {